AME Foundation

 by Rukmini | Jul 20, 2009 | Agroecology, AME, Articles, Cases, Published Articles, Scaling Up

-Sangeetha Patil Farm practices, even with inherent merits, are often difficult to spread over a large area.
+Farm practices, even with inherent merits, are often difficult to spread over a large area.
 It is much more challenging for a practice like SRI to be tried and scaled up under rainfed conditions.
-In such situations, a well planned strategy is all that...
+In such situations, a well planned strategy is all that is required to...

 Small farmers move towards diversification